 (32) "Services plan" is defined in OAR 581-015-2450.

+(33)”Sheltered Workshop” means a facility based service that congregates more than eight adults with intellectual or developmental disabilities which is operated by a service provider entity that employs only individuals with an intellectual or developmental disability , as defined in OAR 411-320-0020, except for service or support staff.
+Facility-based assessments, instruction, and activities that typically occur in public schools and that are provided either directly or by contract by public school, public charter school, an Educational Service District, or the Department of Education, in a school setting, are not sheltered workshops.

 (34) "Short term objectives" means measurable intermediate performance steps that will enable parents, students and educators to gage, at intermediate times during the year, how well the child is progressing toward the annual goals by either:

 (a) Breaking down the skills described in the goal into discrete components, or